Do I Need Notarisation for UKVI?

 You save £30–£50 per document by using certified translation instead of notarised translation.
 For a spouse visa application with 10 documents, that is a saving of £300–£500.

-Certified translation: £12.99 per page Notarised translation: £45–£80 per page (translation + notary fee) Saving per page: £32–£67
+Certified translation: £12.99 per page Notarised translation: £45–£80 per page (translation + notary fee + appointment) Saving per page: £32–£67

 Why do some translation companies push notarisation?

 Some translation companies upsell notarisation because it significantly increases their revenue per order.
-A notarised translation typically costs 3–5x more than a certified translation.
+A notarised translation usually costs 3–5x more than a certified translation.
 Ethical providers will tell you that UKVI does not require it.

 This is an unfortunate practice in the translation industry.
 Applicants who are already stressed about their visa application are easy targets for upselling.
 By understanding that UKVI only requires certified translation, you protect yourself from unnecessary costs.